-Neon Gobies are found in Florida and the Caribbean Sea, and are one of the most recognizable and popular saltwater aquarium fish.
-It is well documented that this fish is a cleaner species that picks parasites and other debris from the mouth, gills and skin of larger fish.
-We frequently provides Neon Gobies in large quantities to public aquariums for disease control in their displays.
+Neon Gobies are found in Florida and the Caribbean Sea and are one of the most recognizable and popular saltwater aquarium fish.
+It is well documented that this fish is a cleaner species that pick parasites and other debris from the mouth, gills and skin of larger fish.
+We frequently provide Neon Gobies in large quantities to public aquariums for disease control in their displays.
 They are small fish, reaching about 2 inches in length.